Roxana High School: 1802-1989

-The area around Roxana began offering education in 1802 with the construction of Gilham's Pasture School on the northeast corner of what is now 13th Street and Edwardsville Road in Wood River, the current site of a Dairy Queen.
-Other general schools opened and closed throughout the late nineteenth century and early twentieth century; these include Brushy Grove School (not to be confused with its later incarnation, Brushey Grove School) from 1858 to 1969, Roxana School from 1918 to 1926, Edison School from 1926 to 1936, and Burbank School starting in 1936.
+The area around Roxana began offering education in 1802 with the construction of Gilham's Pasture School on the southeast corner of what is now 13th Street and Edwardsville Road in Wood River, across from the current site of a Dairy Queen.
+Other general schools opened and closed throughout the late nineteenth century and early twentieth century; these include Brushy Grove School (not to be confused with its later incarnation, Brushey Grove School) from 1858 to 1874 (burned down), rebuilt and used until 1929, Brushey Grove School (new brick building on the same location) from 1929 to 1969, Roxana School from 1918 to 1926, Edison School from 1926 to 1963, and Burbank School starting in 1936.
 Burbank was built as a WPA project, and was named after botanist Luther Burbank.

 The school district did not have a secondary school at that time; Roxana students went to other districts for their education instead, primarily Wood River High School, which had opened in 1925.
 In 1939, citizens of Roxana and part of neighboring Wood River voted to form a new school district; the high school itself was built in 1941 and has been added to throughout its tenure.

 The original building had three stories, comprising twelve classrooms, a main office, a library, and a gymnasium.
 A larger gym was added in 1954.